Snaple/Souldveku/README.md

 # Souldveku

 ### Description:
-Solve sudoku matrix
+A solver for sudoku matrix

-Souldveku = Solve + sudoku
+Souldveku = sudoku + solver

 ### Usage:
 1.Download this package to your device

-2.Just run `ui.py` use python3(please make sure you have python3 interpreter)
+2.Just run `ui.py` via python3 interpreter

-3.Input a right sudoku question on ui board
+3.Input a correct sudoku question on board

 4.Click button `run`